The Last Days<br>of Raggedy<br>Anne & Andy

 Multiple gun fragments ripped out of and ricocheted through walking corpses on the ground floor of the lavishly decorated mega-mall.
 Bodies twitched with each blow and stumbled with pie-sized exit wounds exploding outward from within.

-But they kept walking.
+But they kept coming.

 “Keep moving!”
 Anne screamed over the blaze of gunfire as she and her brother slowly moved across the dead-infested ground level toward the escalator.
 Her heart was full of vertigo.
 Moans of the undead bellowed around her.
 Voices too close, yet outside her peripheral vision made her flinch.
 Instinct told her to turn and retreat.
 But she fought the urge.
 She focused on the movement in front of her and relied on her brother to watch her back.